Monitor Your Online Exams with LockDown Browser and Zoom

 Example Paragraph for Syllabus: This course will use a combination of Zoom and LockDown Browser to monitor your Midterm and Final exams.
 This tool was chosen in order to address accreditation requirements and maintain academic integrity for tracking academic progress of individual students.
 For more information, please refer to the UBC Lockdown Browser Student Guide.
 If you require accommodations for accessibility needs or technical/connectivity issues, please contact the Centre for Accessibility or your Enrolment Services Advisor.

 If you wish to record the session, you must store Zoom session recordings on a cloud.
-Breakout rooms are not recommended for recorded invigilation, as recording within them comes with challenging constraints.
+Zoom will only record the main session and not the breakout rooms.

 The following Zoom settings are recommended when recording to the cloud so that the gallery view is more prominent: